NCDgov/ncd-site/_posts/2024-04-24-ncd-to-hold-next-council-meeting-may-9.md

 date: 2024-04-24
 tag: Press Release
 ---
+**For Immediate Release**

+A﻿pril 24, 2024

-WASHINGTON–The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, May 9, 2024, 1–5 p.m EDT via Zoom.
+**WASHINGTON–**The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, May 9, 2024, 1–5 p.m EDT via Zoom.

 To register for the Zoom webinar, please use the following URL: